-What is Against the Spread (ATS)?
+Against the Spread (ATS) Explanation

 One of the most popular types of sports betting is betting against the spread also known as ATS.
 The point spread is a number aka the “betting line” set by bookmakers at the sportsbook which is intended to even the playing field between two teams and give a reason for bettors to bet on either side of the game.

 The betting Favorite is considered the better team and listed with a Minus (-) sign while the Underdog is listed with a Plus (+) sign.
 A bettor wins his bet on the “Favorite” if the team wins the game by more points than the “spread or line”, the opposite is true for the “Underdog” where the bettor wins if the team loses by less than the spread or wins the game outright.
-There are two types of against the spread betting, the first is betting with the spread and the second is betting against the spread.
+There are two types of ATS betting, the first is betting with the spread and the second is betting against the spread.

 Betting With The Spread